unixfox/aur/README.md

 ## How to add the build server to my pacman?

-1.Add these lines at the end of this file `/etc/pacman.conf`:
+1. Add these lines at the end of this file `/etc/pacman.conf`:
 ```
 [unixfox]
 SigLevel = Never
 Server = https://aur.unixfox.eu/$arch
 ```
-2.Update your repositories:
+2. Update your repositories:
 ```
 sudo pacman -Sy
 ```